-The common misunderstanding regrading Abstract Art is that it is the easiest artform since there is no form and structure to it and the emotions can guide your hand.
+The common misunderstanding regarding Abstract Art is that it is the easiest art form since there is no form and structure to it, and the emotions can guide your hand.
 This is, of course, false.
 Some may even say that Abstract Art I the most difficult of the art practices.
-An Abstract artist needs to have knowledge of the different brushstrokes and techniques to achieve the desired image he/she/they set out to create.
-The artist should also have a deep knowledge about colours and a deep understanding of aesthetics.
+An Abstract artist needs to know the different brush strokes and techniques to achieve the desired image he/she/they set out to create.
+The artist should also have an in-depth knowledge of colours and a deep understanding of aesthetics.

 Famous Abstract Artists

 Wassily Kandinsky (1866-1944), a Russian-born artist, is regarded as the first creator of pure Abstraction in modern painting.
 Almost all historians agree that the first abstract painting was Wassily Kandinsky’s Untitled (First Abstract Watercolor), painted in 1910.
 As one of the first and most influential abstract artist, Kandinsky freed artists from their dependence upon references to the observable world.
 He opened up the field to profound and rapid experimentation that it is known for now.

 A huge advocate of ‘art for art’s sake’, Kandinsky’s artistic journey is an interesting one.
 He wasn’t a born artist like French artists.
 Growing up, he studied Law and Economics at the University of Moscow and started teaching at the university.
 But his continued interest in art and colours, made him change his career and become a full-time artist by the 1890s.
 Artistically, he progressed from representational to pure abstract art.

 Kadinsky’s Untitled work on his interpretation of music as art